vrtulka23/scinumtools/README.md

 ### Dimensional Input Parameters

 `DIP` is a serialization language that was designed to collect, manage, convert, document and validate dimensional input parameters used by numerical codes.
-The main goal of this package is to help developers to focus less on initialization processes mentioned above and more on actual code development. `DIP` should serve as a quick tool that makes user interface with the code clear and straightforward.
+The main goal of this package is to help developers to focus less on the initialization processes mentioned above and more on actual code development. `DIP` should serve as a quick tool that makes the user interface with the code clear and straightforward.
-For more description and examples of [DIP](https://vrtulka23.github.io/scinumtools/dip/index.html) please refer to the documentation.
+For more description and examples of [DIP](https://vrtulka23.github.io/scinumtools/dip/index.html), please refer to the documentation.

 ``` python
 >>> from scinumtools.dip import DIP, Format